 Diamonds take centre stage when set in white gold be it an ornate or simple design.

-White gold has the same bright, lustrous sheen as platinum, but at a slightly more affordable price.
+White gold engagement rings have the same bright, lustrous sheen as platinum, but at a slightly more affordable price.

 However, be aware that white gold requires a level of maintenance that platinum does not.

 What kind of maintenance is required for white gold?